Asymptotics for scalar perturbations from a neighborhood of the bifurcation sphere: Introduction

 The above issue was resolved in our recent work \cite{paper2} where global quantitative estimates were obtained of the form

-along the hypersurface $\{r = r_0\}\cap \mathcal{J}^{+}(\Sigma_0)$ in Schwarzschild (and a more general class of spherically symmetric, asymptotically flat spacetimes).
+along the hypersurface $\{r = r_0\}\cap \mathcal{J}^{+}(\Sigma_0)$ in Schwarzschild (and a more general class of spherically symmetric, asymptotically flat spacetimes), with $\sqrt{E_{\Sigma_0}[\psi]}$ an initial data norm and $\epsilon>0$ and $C_{r_0}$ positive constants (independent of the initial data for $\psi$).
 We denote by $\mathcal{J}^{+}(\Sigma_0)$ the future of the Cauchy hypersurface $\Sigma_0$.
 In particular, the estimate \eqref{eq:ours} holds along the future event horizon $\mathcal{H}^{+}$ where $r_0=2M$.
 Here $\tau$ is an appropriate time parameter in $\mathcal{J}^{+}(\Sigma_0)$.
 In \cite{paper2} we only considered initial hypersurfaces which cross the event horizon \textit{to the future of the bifurcation sphere} and terminate at null infinity.
 Estimate \eqref{eq:ours} holds for all solutions $\psi$ to \eqref{we} which arise from smooth compactly supported initial data\footnote{Moreover, similar estimates were shown for more general initial data decaying in $r$.} on $\Sigma_0$.

 As a result of the method of \cite{paper2}, \textit{an explicit expression of the coefficient of the leading order term $\boldsymbol{Q}_{\Sigma_0,r_0}[\psi]$ in \eqref{eq:ours} was derived in terms of the initial data of $\psi$ on $\Sigma_0$.} In fact, it was shown that $\boldsymbol{Q}_{\Sigma_0,r_0}[\psi]$\textbf{ is independent of} $r_0$: